Ultoreon/dify_botos3_plugin/GUIDE.md

 Please fill in the privacy policy of the plugin if you want to make it published on the Marketplace, refer to [PRIVACY.md](PRIVACY.md) for more details.

-## Added S3 Download Tools
+## S3 Tools Overview

-This plugin now provides four S3 related tools:
+This plugin provides four S3-related tools:

 1. Upload (binary/file) -> `s3_upload_file`
 2. Upload (base64) -> `s3_upload_base64`